Tags: posts polarity-music Plugins Clap

 Maybe you dont watch the video, here are some important takeaways:

-You can try out CLAB by downloading Bitwig Studio beta 6 and UHE's beta synthesizers from KVR.
-You can then load them into Bitwig and try out the new features available with CLAB.
+You can try out CLAP by downloading Bitwig Studio beta 6 and UHE's beta synthesizers from KVR.
+You can then load them into Bitwig and try out the new features available with CLAP.

 Transcription